My Ladies – Julia Beam Part 2

 The Beam Family

-Julia Beam was likely born in August 1873 at Lebanon Township New Jersey, in an area called Germantown in Tewksbury, Hunterdon County.
-She was the oldest surviving child of Theodore Beam, and his first wife, Ann Elizabeth Call.
+Julia Beam was likely born in August 1873 in Lebanon Township, New Jersey, in an area called Germantown in Tewksbury, Hunterdon County.
+She was the oldest surviving child of Theodore Beam and his first wife, Ann Elizabeth Call.
 Typical of the time frame, the births of most of the children were not formally registered.
 Ann Elizabeth Beam would have twelve children in total, at the birth of her last child a boy; nine were still living.
-Julia’s mother died 16 January 1894, five days after giving birth.
-The cause of death was puerperal peritonitis complicated by La Grippe, “childbed fever” and the flu.
-Like many of her peers, Julia’s mom had children on a regular basis until she passed away.
+Julia’s mother died on 16 January 1894, five days after giving birth.
+The cause of death was puerperal peritonitis complicated by La Grippe, “childbed fever,” and the flu.
+Like many of her peers, Julia’s mom had children regularly until she passed away.

 Theodore Beam would take a second wife, Catherine Frank [Franks].
 The couple married in 1897, and the union would produce two sons before Theodore passed away in 1898.
-Catherine was still very young and went on to marry Joseph Apgar in 1899. , The two youngest Beam sons, George and Alfred possibly assumed the surname of their Step-Father, Joseph Apgar.
-The children of Theodore’s first marriage appeared to scatter, or have passed after the death of their mother.
+Catherine was still very young and went on to marry Joseph Apgar in 1899.
+The two youngest Beam sons, George and Alfred, possibly assumed the surname of their Stepfather, Joseph Apgar.
+The children of Theodore’s first marriage appeared to scatter or have passed after the death of their father.

 The family was nothing out of the ordinary.
-Theodore was a laborer, did not own any property, and kept out of the court records for the most part.
+Theodore was a laborer, owned no property, and kept out of the court records for the most part.
 One news article indicated that Julia was mistreated as a child.
-She sent to work at age 11, had very little education, and had not been to church.
+She was sent to work at age eleven, had little education, and had not attended church.
 Another reporter suggested that she was lying about being married; Marvin Walters already had a wife, and it would have been impossible to wed.
-There is no way to know how Julia was raised, or if she knew that her husband was a bigamist.
-She was seventeen or eighteen when she married, and likely more of a sympathetic figure than the horrible influence the people of Glen Gardner deemed her.
+There is no way to know how Julia was raised or if she knew her husband was a bigamist.
+She was seventeen or eighteen when she married and likely more of a sympathetic figure than the horrible influence the people of Glen Gardner deemed her.

-In the 1880 census, Theodore’s family and the family of his younger brother shared the same residence.
+In the 1880 census, Theodore’s family and his younger brother’s family shared the same residence.
 Both men were laborers, and neither could read or write.
 Julia’s mother Elizabeth [Ann Elizabeth] was able to read.
-Julia was attending school, at age 7.
-In the 1900 census Julia and her younger sister, Sarah both grown indicated that they could read and write.
-After the death of her parents, Julia was caring for her younger brother, William and he was attending school.
+Julia was attending school at age seven.
+In the 1900 census, Julia and her younger sister, Sarah, both grown, indicated they could read and write.
+After the death of her parents, Julia was caring for her younger brother, William, and he was attending school.
 The Beam children weren’t entirely uneducated, as suggested.
-Though several news articles described Julia as simple, or child-like, it was more likely a reflection of her youth, and being placed in a difficult situation.
+Though several news articles described Julia as simple or childlike, it was more likely a reflection of her youth and being placed in a difficult situation.

 The Beam family was large, and Julia was the eldest surviving daughter.
-The expectation would be for her to marry, and not be a burden to her family.
-It doesn’t appear as if her parents were willing or able to support her when she was left on her own.
+Her family likely expected her to marry and not be a burden.
+It doesn’t appear that her parents were willing or able to support her when she was alone.

 The Marriage

 Julia Beam and Melvin [Malachi] N. Walters were married in the Lower Valley Presbyterian Church 29 December 1890 by the Pastor.
 On the marriage return, it was indicated that it was Walter’s second marriage.
-The church was near Julia’s home; it seems unlikely that the Pastor would marry the couple if he believed that Melvin was still legally married.
-It was not as if the couple wed away from the area, or were trying to hide the fact that the groom was married previously.
-Months prior to their union the local newspaper stated that Walters was initiating divorce proceedings from his first wife.
-His first marriage seems to have been in 1888 to a woman named Almira Harrison.
-A search of the state archives did not turn up a divorce record; his newspaper announcement may have been misled different parties to believe that he could legally re-marry.
+The church was near Julia’s home; it seems unlikely the Pastor would marry the couple if he believed Melvin was still legally married.
+It was not as if the couple wed away from the area or were trying to hide the fact that the groom was married previously.
+Months before their union, the local newspaper stated that Walters was initiating divorce proceedings against his first wife.
+His first marriage seems to have been 1888 to a woman named Almira Harrison.
+A search of the state archives did not turn up a divorce record; his newspaper announcement may have misled different parties to believe that he could legally re-marry.

 Marriage Document of Julia Beam and Melvin Walters